Picatout/stm32-tbi/docs/refman.md

 A *statement* is a command which may be followed by one or more arguments separated by a comma **','**.

 There may be more than one statement per line separated by **':'** character.
-This statement separator is optional in most case as the interpreter knows where a command end in most cases.
+This statement separator is optional.
+In most cases the interpreter knows where a command end.

-Statement can be entered in any case but the compiler convert all letters to uppercase.
+Statement can be entered in any letter case but the compiler convert all letters to uppercase.

-*keyword* can be shortened at least 2 characters provide there is no confusion between to commands.
-Using short form for *keyword* doesn't doesn't save memory space or improve execution speed as source code is compile in tokens before beeing store in program space.
+A command *keyword* can be shortened to at least 2 characters provide there is no confusion between to commands.
+Using short form for *keyword* doesn't doesn't save memory space or improve execution speed as source code is compiled in tokens before beeing store in program space.

 [PRINT](#print) can use **'?'**  as a remplacement for its name.

-[REM](#remark) can use tick character **'\''** as a replacement for ist name.
+[REM](#remark) can use tick character **(')** as a replacement for ist name.

 An end of line mark the end of a statement except for control structures [FOR..NEXT](#for) and [DO..UNTIL](#do) which can expand many lines up to their associated closing *keyword*.